Using as module

-datamodel-code-generator is a CLI.
-But, it has another side as a python module.
+datamodel-code-generator is a CLI tool, but it can also be used as a module.

 You can call this code-generator in your python code.